January Bass Fishing: Lure Tactics for Tough Conditions

 Seadra Slow Aqua-Drop Bass Lure Boat Jig(Slowey Joey)

 BASS RULES: There is some positive news regarding bass regulations.
-You will have to catch & release in Feb & Mar 2025 but as far as we are concerned this is positive news shifting from an 8 month season to a 10 month season for 2024/25.
+You will have to catch & release in Feb & Mar 2026 but as far as we are concerned, this is positive news, shifting from an 8-month season to a 10-month season for 2025/26.
+Also next year when the season opens on the 1st April you can now take 3 bass home per person if they are 42cm and over.

-BOOK: This book is worth a read if you are twiddling your thumbs in January.
+1. This book is worth a read if you are twiddling your thumbs in January.
 James seldom ventures further than 20 miles from his Cornish home.
 He fishes from the rocks and beaches in a handful of places and that is enough for him.